SH7216 SuperH Demo

 Memory allocation

-Source/Portable/MemMang/heap_2.c is included in the SuperH demo application project to provide the memory allocation required by the real time kernel.
+Source/Portable/MemMang/heap_2.c is included in the SuperH demo application project to provide the memory allocation required by the RTOS kernel.
 Please refer to the Memory Management section of the API documentation for full information.

 Miscellaneous